chauncyf/chauncyf.github.io/_posts/2020-02-29-behavior-questions.md

 As a Software Engineer Intern, I workd in a 5 person team that consists of our architect (he is also my manager), a senior engineer, a scrum master (because we are doing agile development) and two interns.
 The goal of our team was to update the legacy part and get rid of it.

 #### Challenge
+I have to be a fast learner.
+I'm not familiar with the stack at all, not to mention the legacy stack that were developed more than 10 years ago.
+It's really important for me to figure out how they worked, a 3 month internship is not a long time, right?

+Ask my manager for help, what documents should I read, my past experience helped a lot.

 Because the most important task was to refactor the old stack to a new stack, and the old stack was used like more than 10 years ago, so of course I dont really understand them.

+In order to do the work, I have to be a fast learner, because it's important that I understand how they works.

-In order to do the work, I have to read a lot of documents of the old stack first, and when I dont understant or I cannot find a doc, I will go to my manager to collegues for help.
+I have to read a lot of documents of the old stack first, and when I dont understant or I cannot find a doc, I will go to my manager to collegues for help.

 The refactor went pretty well, I helped updated several important stuff like database management service as well.